Diet after treatment

 - Limiting red meat and avoiding processed meat

-Making healthy lifestyle choices is good for your overall health and can reduce the risk of diabetes and heart disease.
+Making healthy lifestyle choices is good for your overall health and can prevent or reduce other health problems, like diabetes and heart disease.

 Find out more about eating and drinking with diarrhoea and constipation after treatment